 What is Caillou?

-It’s a children’s series and show consisting of 92 episodes, broken down into short segments interspersed with songs and puppet performances in the show.
+It’s a children’s series and show with 92 episodes, divided into short segments interspersed with songs and puppet performances.
 The series is actively broadcasted in Canada (Family Jr.) and the USA (Comcast/NBCUniversal, Cartoon Network).
-Since the beginning of filming, 15 million books have been sold based on which the series was filmed.
+Since the series began filming, 15 million books have been sold based on it.

 1997 – 2010

 The first logo of the series barely resembled a children’s story: the cartoon’s title was in thin red letters.
-The emblem corresponds to the logo of the book series, which later served as the basis for the episodes.
+The emblem corresponds to the book series’ logo, which later served as the basis for the episodes.

 Caillou is the main character’s name, who has a vivid imagination.
 In French, the original language of the books, the name means “pebble,” which suggests that the cartoon’s hero is bald.
 The series’ creators used this device so children with different hair colors and lengths could identify with Caillou and understand that being different from others is normal.

-The choice of name resonates with an interesting ritual invented by renowned French pediatrician and psychologist Françoise Dolto.
+The name choice resonates with an interesting ritual invented by the renowned French pediatrician and psychologist Françoise Dolto.
 She asked children to pay for consultations with a pebble, giving them a sense of being full-fledged members of society who pay for their services.

 2010 – 2013